 | Fire Management Guidelines

 These guidelines establish standards for planned burning activities.
 All personnel responsible for conducting prescribed burns for The Nature Conservancy must consider each of these guidelines during the burn planning process.
-Guidelines differ from Fire Management Requirements in that they may not apply to all burns.
+Guidelines differ from Fire Management Requirements in that they may not apply to situations such as wildfire suppression.
 Guideline can be modified or exempted by the relevant Fire Manager with justification.

 If a guideline is not appropriate for a given burn, an exemption or modification can be made by the Fire Manager in writing within the relevant approved burn plan.
 During the review process, the Fire Manager should look for explicit mitigating criteria for the modification or exemption.
 For example, if the use of an engine is not possible on a prescribed burn due to access limitations, do crew size, crew qualifications, prescription parameters, or other specifications take this into account and mitigate for the lack of a mechanized water delivery system?